EntityGraphQL/EntityGraphQL/README.md

 # TODO
 Some larger things still on the list to complete, in no real order.
 Pull requests are very welcome.

-- Implement more of the GraphQL query spec
+- Implement more of the GraphQL query spec (See issues)
-  - fragments
-  - operation names
-  - variables
-  - Directives
-  - Mutations
-  - Inline fragments
-  - meta fields
 - fix GetMethodContext() in methodProvider
 - Add logging options
-- Add support for data manipulation - adds, updates, deletes
 - A way to "plug-in" security - examples
 - A way to "plug-in" other logic - examples
 - Auto generate schema documentation page
-- better paging (from graphql?)
+- Add paging support (from graphql?)
-- Authentication and access control options
+- Support integration into security for controlling data access